qingah/dev/source/en-us/guide/token-exchange.md

 **It should be noted that in Bancor exchange, `to` fills in the value of 0 for the target Token, assuming that I need to exchange ATP, I can fill in `0.0000 ATP`,`price` fills in `0.0`, `id` fills in `owner`.**

-Suppose that the user `atp1t88x1...` issues a smart token called `ABTC`, and the user `atp1t88x2...` issues a smart token called ` BETH `.
-So how does the user `atp1t88x1...` want to get a certain amount of `BETH` with `ABTC`?
+Suppose that the user `atp1t88x1...` issues a smart token called `aBTC`, and the user `atp1t88x2...` issues a smart token called ` bETH `.
+So how does the user `atp1t88x1...` want to get a certain amount of `bETH` with `aBTC`?
 Call the exchange interface to exchange.